ksvirsky/payment-escrow/README.md

 2.  **Payment Condition:** Party B awaits for the `paymentDelay` period to elapse, or Party A can call `confirmPayment()` to immediately enable withdrawal.
 3.  **Withdrawal:** After the `paymentDelay` or explicit confirmation by Party A, Party B can withdraw all tokens from the contract.

-##### 2. Challenge Flow (Party A Cancels Payment)
+##### 2. Cancel Payment Flow (by Party A)

 This flow allows Party A to cancel the payment before Party B can withdraw.

 1.  **Contract Configuration & Funding:** Party A deploys the `PaymentEscrow` contract and transfers the agreed-upon tokens to it.
-2.  **Challenge Initiation:** During the `paymentDelay` period, Party A invokes the `challenge()` function to initiate a cancellation.
+2.  **Cancel Payment Initiation:** During the `paymentDelay` period, Party A invokes the `cancelPayment()` function to initiate a cancellation.
-3.  **Challenge Condition:** Party A waits for the `challengeDelay` period to elapse, or Party B can call `confirmChallenge()` to immediately allow Party A's withdrawal.
+3.  **Cancel Payment Condition:** Party A waits for the `cancelDelay` period to elapse, or Party B can call `confirmCancelPayment()` to immediately allow Party A's withdrawal.
-4.  **Withdrawal:** After the `challengeDelay` or explicit confirmation by Party B, Party A can withdraw all tokens from the contract.
+4.  **Withdrawal:** After the `cancelDelay` or explicit confirmation by Party B, Party A can withdraw all tokens from the contract.

 ##### 3. Disputable Flow (Dispute Resolution)

-This flow is initiated if Party B disputes Party A's challenge.
+This flow is initiated if Party B disputes Party A's cancellation of payment.

-1.  **Dispute Initiation:** This flow begins when Party B calls the `dispute()` function during Party A's `challengeDelay` period (from the Challenge Flow, step 3).
+1.  **Dispute Initiation:** This flow begins when Party B calls the `dispute()` function during Party A's `cancelDelay` period (from the Cancel Payment Flow, step 3).
 2.  **Party B's Waiting Period:** Party B must wait for the `disputeDelay` period to elapse.
 After this period, Party B can withdraw the funds.
 3.  **Party A's Re-dispute:** Party A can then re-dispute by calling `dispute()` again.
 Party A must then wait for another `disputeDelay` period to elapse to regain the ability to withdraw the funds.
 4.  **Flow Termination:** The disputable flow concludes when either Party A or Party B chooses not to re-dispute, allowing the other party to withdraw the funds.
-Alternatively, the flow can be terminated if one of the parties calls `confirmPayment()` (by Party A, leading to Party B's withdrawal) or `confirmChallenge()` (by Party B, leading to Party A's withdrawal).
+Alternatively, the flow can be terminated if one of the parties calls `confirmPayment()` (by Party A, leading to Party B's withdrawal) or `confirmCancelPayment()` (by Party B, leading to Party A's withdrawal).

 #### Configuration Parameters: